ASMCNN: An Efficient Brain Extraction Using Active Shape Model and Convolutional Neural Networks: Methodology

-We extract two types of features for describing each pixel.
-The first type is local features, which are three adjacent image slices with size $11 \times 11$ centered around each pixel.
-The second type of features is global features, which are combining position $(x,y)$ of each pixel and index $z$ of image where pixel belongs in $(1\leq z\leq N)$.
-Figure \ref{fig:struct_deep} illustrate the feature extraction step and combine two features in network structure.
+To this end, we extract two following features representing each pixel.
+First, we consider local features, which are three adjacent image slices of the size $11 \times 11$ centered around each pixel.
+Next, we calculate global features by combining the position $(x,y)$ of each pixel and the index $z$ of the corresponding image where pixel belongs to $(1\leq z\leq N)$.
+Figure \ref{fig:struct_deep} illustrates detailedly the feature extraction process and how to combine two features in the network.

-In the training process, the total of number brain and non-brain samples are approximately 4000000, 9000000 and 18000000 for IBSR, LPBA and OASIS dataset, respectively.
-The different in number samples between dataset is mainly caused by the number of subjects in each dataset.